AaryAd26/90DaysOfDevOps/2026/day-27/day-27-notes.md

 Pinned the most impactful and relevant repositories to the top of my profile.

 Focus areas:
-- DevOps projects
+- 90 Days of  DevOps projects
-- Automation scripts
-- Learning documentation
-- Real practice work
+- python-for-devops

 This ensures first impressions are strong.